citusdata/citus_docs/admin_guide/upgrading_citus.rst

 ::

+    # this location differs by operating system
     export PGDATA5=/usr/lib/postgresql/9.5/data

     export PGDATA4=/opt/citusdb/4.0/data

 **3. Stop loading data on to that instance**

 If you are upgrading the master, then you should stop all data-loading/appending and staging before copying out the metadata.
 If data-loading continues after step 4 below, then the metadata will be out of date.

 **4. Copy out pg_dist catalog metadata from the 4.0 server (Only needed for master)**
 ::